MrAnchovy/kohana-module-smarty/README.md

-# Kohana Smarty Module
+## Smarty Module for Kohana

-This is a module for the [Kohana PHP framework](http://kohanaphp.com/) that integrates the Smarty Template Engine.
-It also provides a framework for other rendering plugins and a means for Kohana Template Controllers to return more than one type of output.
+This is a module for the [Kohana PHP framework](http://kohanaphp.com/) that integrates the [Smarty Template Engine](http://www.smarty.net/).
+It also provides a framework for other rendering plugins and provides a simple framework for extensions of the Kohana Template Controller class to return more than one type of output which is particularly useful in AJAX applications.

+Version 3.2.1 for Kohana 3

-# Quick Start
+### Quick Start

 * To use Smarty for a view you need to create a Smarty template `template_name.tpl` in your application's views directory.